cerc-io/stack-orchestrator/app/data/stacks/sushiswap-subgraph/README.md

   # sushigraph-sushiswap-subgraph-v3-1  | Done
   ```

-After `graph-node` has fetched the latest blocks from upstream, use the subgraph (GQL) endpoints to for querying:
+After `graph-node` has fetched the latest blocks from upstream, use the subgraph (GQL) endpoints for querying:

 ```bash
 # Find out the mapped host port for the subgraph endpoint